AndrewRook/ptplot/development.md

 the animation notebook is quite large in size.
 Whenever you work with `ptplot` animations in the notebook, please check the size of the resulting notebook **before** committing it to the repo.

+_Note: When you make an update to any of the custom extensions, you may need to [force-reload the notebook pages](https://support.google.com/chrome/thread/16531954/clear-cache-for-specific-website-in-google-chrome?hl=en) in order to clear the cache and make Jupyter look for the new JS files._

 ## Cutting a release